uche-madu/deb-infrastructure/README.md

     - Provide a title and paste the contents of `airflow_git_ssh_key.pub` into the Key field.
     - Check `allow write access`
     - Click `Add key`.

+3. Set Up GitHub Secrets with the private key
+    - Go to your GitHub repository and click on the `Settings` tab.
+    - In the left sidebar, click on `Secrets`.
+    - Click on `New repository secret` and add your secret.
+Name it `AIRFLOW_SSH_KEY_PRIVATE` (matching the variable name used in variables.tf and gcloud-secrets.tf, and the Github Actions workflow) and paste the content of your airflow_git_ssh_key file into the value field.
+    - Save

+4. (Optional) This project is designed to be run via CI/CD.
+But if running terraform via the local terminal, you'd could create an environment variable to pass the private key to `terraform plan` and `terraform apply`:
+    ```
+    export TF_VAR_AIRFLOW_SSH_KEY_PRIVATE="$(cat ~/airflow_git_ssh_key)"
+    ```

 ## Apply the config:
 * The terraform config is to be applied via Github Actions, manually or on `pull request` to the `main` branch.
 Branch protection has been setup for the `main` branch to require that `commits` can only be made to a `feature` branch for `review` and pass `status checks` before being merged with the `main` branch through a `pull request`.